Contextual Active Model Selection: Additional Experiments

 \subsection{{Fine-tuning the query probabilities for stochastic streams}}

 {

 For the experimental results we reported in the main paper, we consider a streaming setting where the data arrives online in an \emph{arbitrary order} and \emph{arbitrary length}.
-Therefore, for both \algname and the baselines, we used the exact off-the-shelf query criteria as described in \secref{sec:expsetup} \emph{without fine-tuning the query probabilities}, which could be otherwise desirable in certain scenarios (e.g. for stochastic streams, where the query probability can be further optimized).
+Therefore, for both \algname and the baselines, we used the exact off-the-shelf query criteria as described in experiment setup section \emph{without fine-tuning the query probabilities}, which could be otherwise desirable in certain scenarios (e.g. for stochastic streams, where the query probability can be further optimized).

 In this section, we consider such scenarios, and conduct an additional set of experiments to further demonstrate the performance of \algname assuming stochastic data streams.
 Given the stream length $T$ and query budget $b$, we may optimize each algorithm by scaling their query probabilities, so that each algorithm allocates its query budget to the top $b$ informative labels in the entire online stream based on its own query criterion.
 Note that in practice, finding the exact scaling parameter is infeasible, as we do not know the online performance unless we observe the entire data stream.
 While it is challenging to determine the scaling factor for each algorithm under the adversarial setting, one can effectively estimate the scaling factor for stochastic streams, where the context arrives \textit{i.i.d.}.